RyanViers/movie-api/README.md

     Return a list of all movies to the user
     Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
-    Return data about a genre (description) by name/title (e.g., “Thriller”) Return data about a director (bio, birthdate) by name Allow new users to register
+    Return data about a genre (description) by name/title (e.g., “Comedy”) Return data about a director (bio, birthdate, death) by name Allow new users to register
     Allow users to update their user info (username, password, email, date of birth) Allow users to add a movie to their list of favorites